Thai Ridgeback Dog Breed

 The Thai ridgeback has a somewhat muscular look with long, limbs and a wedge shaped head.
 Members of this breed have a short, dense coat that covers the loose skin--which is mostly apparent on the back of the neck.
 The hallmark of this breed is the ridge along the spine, which is a section of hair that grows in the opposite direction of the rest of the coat.
 Although some are born ridgeless, the Thai Ridgeback usually has one of eight different ridge patterns.
 Some other notable features are their large, natural prick ears that stand straight up and their spotted tongue.
 Brown, almond shaped eyes are typical but amber colored is permitted in the silver and blue coated varieties.
 The tail is broader at the base and tapers to a point; it is carried up straight or sickle shaped.

-Thai Ridgeback Coloring
+Thai Ridgeback Colors

 Thai Ridgeback Temperament